mtbbiker/datacleaning/README.md

 4. Set your working directory to the directory where the data was copied and extracted (from item 2)
 5. Download the run_analysis.R from the git Repo (https://github.com/mtbbiker/datacleaning/blob/master/run_analysis.R)
 6. Change on the first line of the "run_analysis.R" the Path to where you extracted the Data
 7. Load the script in R (or RStudio) (source("run_analysis.R")).
-The script will set the Paths to the Data directory, and create a Tidy data set that is wriiten to a file in your Data directory, the file will benamed tidydaya.txt
+The script will set the Paths to the Data directory, and create a Tidy data set that is wriiten to a file in your Data directory, the file will benamed tidydata.txt
+8. Now to test the data, execute the following commandin R )or R studio) to read the "tidydata.txt" into a Datatable.    data <- read.table(file_path, header = TRUE) Where "file_path" points to the directory where the tidydata.txt is       stored.
+  View(data)

 ##Sources